Geometric inequalities, stability results and Kendall's problem in spherical space: Approximation results

 which yields the first assertion.

-After identifying each spherical polytope with a Euclidean polytope which is the convex hull of the Euclidean origin and the vertices of the spherical polytope, the second assertion follows as in \cite[Lemma 4.2]{HRS}. \end{proof}
+Identifying each spherical polytope with a Euclidean polytope which is the convex hull of the Euclidean origin and the vertices of the spherical polytope, we conclude that the second assertion follows as in \cite[Lemma 4.2]{HRS}. \end{proof}